ChengHsiangLu/Myofibroblast/README.md

 end

 ```

+I find that, for some samples, the top 100 most-expressed genes accumulate ~40% of the total TPMs for the sample, while the average is ~25%.
+I will keep track of these number in case those samples show outlier behaviour in downstream analyses.

 In the end, we store the Gencode\_33\_Selected\_Geneid\_GMask.txt, Gencode\_33\_Selected\_Genename\_GMask.txt, Gencode\_33\_Selected\_MappSS\_GMask.txt, RBarretTNFATGFBTPM\_GMask.txt, and RBarretTNFATGFBCnt\_GMask.txt for ours further analysis in R.